emmanuelsteven/vet_clinic/README.md

 # 📖 [Vet Clinic] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[Vet Clinic]** is a SQL database project has a table called "animals" with columns for Id, name, date of birth, escape attempts, neutered status, and weight in kilograms.This table provides a structured format to store and manage information about animals.The Vet Clinic tries  efficiently track and handle animal-related data within the veterinary clinic's operations.

-## 🛠 Built With <a name="built-with">PostgreSQL</a>

 ### Tech Stack <a name="tech-stack">BackEnd</a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>